Student Attendance Variances

 Right to Appeal

-Per RCW 28A.225.230(3) and WAC 392-137-190, parents/guardians have the right to appeal to the Office of the Superintendent of Public Instruction to determine if the District complied with state statute, regulations, district policy and procedures.
+Per RCW 28A.225.230(3) and WAC 392-137-190, parents/guardians have the right to appeal to the Office of the Superintendent of Public Instruction to determine if the District complied with state statute, regulations, district policy and procedures and if they were applied fairly and equitably.
+Additional information on Student Transfer Appeals may be found at the OSPI Student Transfers page.